qmk/qmk_firmware/keyboards/handwired/space_oddity/readme.md

 As originally designed, the top row consists of 2u keys which are used for user-defined macros.
 The keys for Shift and Enter are 1.75u.

+Some simple example macros are included.
+To add your own, simply add the number of the macro you want in the appropriate section.

 A picture of the finished product can be found here: https://imgur.com/dE9Y4XK

 ## Pinout